 Above photo: An Ethiopian migrant domestic worker holds a child during the annual Migrant Workers’ March, held in Beirut every year on Workers’ Day to advocate for better working conditions and accountability for migrant abuse and deaths.
 Credit: Anti-Racism Movement]

 Harmful economics comments

 This website concerns the economics of exploitation and oppression.
 The website has two major parts.
 The first, the Understanding Exploitation page, is an analytical overview of exploitation and social systems that contain harm.
-The second, this homepage, features current news stories and analysis where harm is important.
+The second, this homepage and related pages, feature current news stories and analysis where harm is important.
 Standard economics principally looks at income obtained from production.
 This website looks at income or other benefit gained by harm.
 This is much more important than suggested by standard economics.
 There is not just a productive system; there is a productive + harmful system.
 The view taken in this website is that through control of a society and its key elements of the society (economy, government, social system) some people/groups in the society obtain income from others.
 This income is not based on production, but some form of taking away from others.
 This taking away is typically resisted So, there are two basic aspects in a social system where harm is important: obtaining income and maintaining control.
 This is expressed in the principal categories used in the website, which can be seen in the right column of this and every page.

 See banner photo caption here